jondabubeta/dev-portfolio/src/content/projects/nexus-card.md

 6. On completion, score is shown
 7. User can reset or change theme to play again

+## Game Logic Overview
+- Cards are shuffled and paired on new game/theme change
+- Clicking a card flips it; two flipped cards are checked for a match
+- Matched cards stay face up; mismatches flip back after a delay
+- Timer starts on first flip, stops when all pairs are matched
+- Move counter increments per pair flipped
+- High scores (fewest moves/time) saved in `localStorage`

 ## Architecture & Components
 - **Framework:** React (Create React App)
 - **App.js:** Main stateful component.
 Handles: